Cool Red Yellow Green Project Status Template

-Professional Red Yellow Green Project Status Template.
-Red=past due, yellow=due in the next 5 days, green=due in the next 14 days, blue=due later.
+Cool Red Yellow Green Project Status Template.
+You are basically creating some nested if statements to test conditions, and move to the next test if the condition fails.
 I'm trying to build a formula to pull in the current week project status and include that in a widget in the project dashboard.

 Red Yellow Green Project Status Template

-Red Yellow Green Project Status Template from old.sermitsiaq.ag
+Red Yellow Green Project Status Template from templates.rjuuc.edu.np

 I Only Want To Pull In The Current Week Status For.